torichampion/Champion/jasmine/README.md

 ### Jasmine as a Religious Motif
 Religious worship is one of the most prominent contexts in which people have attached meanings to jasmine.
 Outside Hindu temples, merchants sell garlands strung with sweet-smelling flowers, including jasmine, marigold, roses, and spider lilies.
 The colorful and fragrant garlands are popular offerings in *puja*, a worship ritual demonstrating devotion to deities.
 During a *puja*, Hindu worshipers express their reverence by offering ritual objects such as flowers, which are “auspicious for the *puja* and the gods.”[^8] The flowers must be beautiful and fragrant, as they contribute to the curation of a pleasing sensory atmosphere for both the devotees and deities.
 In his discussion with researcher Stine Bruland, an unnamed devotee at the Muthumari Amman Temple in La Chapelle, France, explains the sensual importance of flowers in Hindu prayer:

-> “Flowers are special in our religion (...)
+> Flowers are special in our religion (...)
 Decoration makes your mind a little happy, if you go out and see a beautiful lady or man, in good clothes, you are also happy.
 Your mind will be a little happy, attracted to that.
-The same thing attracts the people; it will encourage people to pray.”[^9]
+The same thing attracts the people; it will encourage people to pray.[^9]

 Jasmine flowers are a significant ritual item in *puja* because their vibrant sensory qualities encourage devotees to be more present in the act of praying, allowing Hindus to form a deeper tangible connection to their gods.

 <param ve-image